Locked Track Constraint¶

 This constraint was designed to work cooperatively with the Track To constraint.
 If you set the axes buttons right for these two constraints, Track To can be used to point the axle at a primary target, and Locked Track can spin the owner around that axle to a secondary target.

 This constraint also works very well for 2D billboarding.

 - Track Axis

 The tracking local axis, i.e. the owner’s axis to point at the target.
 The negative options force the relevant axis to point away from the target.

 The locked local axis, i.e. the owner’s axis which cannot be re-oriented to track the target.

-If you choose the same axis for To and Lock, the constraint will no longer be functional (red state).
+If you choose the same axis for Tracking Axis and Locked axis, the constraint will no longer be functional (red state).

 Controls the percentage of affect the constraint has on the object.
 See common constraint properties for more information.